Maine tactical team responds to armed standoff in Hallowell

 The standoff ended with the suspect killing themselves, according to the Hallowell Police Department.

-The standoff took place at 61 Water Street just after 12:30 p.m. and involved help from the Kennebec County Sheriff’s office, Capitol Police and Maine State Police.
+The standoff took place at 61 Water St. just after 12:30 p.m. and involved help from the Kennebec County Sheriff’s Office, Capitol Police and Maine State Police.

 Police have not released the identity of the suspect.
 No other injuries were reported.